cschneid/sinatra-book/book/Deployment.markdown

 -------

-The standard method for deployment is to use Thin or Mongrel, and have a reverse proxy (lighttpd, or nginx, or even Apache) point to your bundle of servers.
+The standard method for deployment is to use Thin or Mongrel, and have a reverse proxy (lighttpd, nginx, or even Apache) point to your bundle of servers.

 But that isn't always possible.
-Cheaper shared hosting (like Dreamhost) won't let you run Thin or Mongrel, or setup reverse proxies (at least on the default
+Cheaper shared hosting (like Dreamhost) won't let you run Thin or Mongrel, or setup reverse proxies (at least on the default shared plan).
-        shared plan).

-Luckily Rack supports various connectors, including CGI and FastCGI.
-Unluckily for us, FastCGI doesn't quite work with the current Sinatra release
+Luckily, Rack supports various connectors, including CGI and FastCGI.
+Unluckily for us, FastCGI doesn't quite work with the current Sinatra release.

 To get a simple 'hello world' Sinatra application up and running on Dreamhost involves pulling down the current Sinatra code, and hacking at it a bit.
 Don't